MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmacc-csp.md

 <a href="" id="port-objectname"></a>**Port/**<strong>*ObjectName*</strong>
 Required.
 Only one port number can be configured.

-When mapping the [w7 APPLICATION configuration service provider](w7-application-csp.md) to the DMAcc Configuration Service Provider, the name of this element is "1".
+When the [w7 APPLICATION configuration service provider](w7-application-csp.md) is being mapped to the DMAcc Configuration Service Provider, the name of this element is "1".

 <a href="" id="objectname-portnbr"></a>***ObjectName*/PortNbr**
 Required.
 Specifies the port number of the OMA MD account address.
-This must be a decimal number that fits within the range of a 16-bit unsigned integer.
+This number must be a decimal number that fits within the range of a 16-bit unsigned integer.

 Value type is string.
 Supported operations are Add, Get, and Replace.